 - Twelve-month work year: the employee works the number of fiscal year workdays within the assigned 12 months.

 Teaching during summer term is voluntary; faculty members who teach in the summer receive additional compensation.
 Faculty interested in teaching Summer Term should contact their department chairs.
 The process for approving and scheduling summer courses follow normal campus procedures.

 CSU Stanislaus Stockton Center

 The university operates a branch in Stockton to serve the needs of San Joaquin County residents.
-Functioning as an upper-division and graduate campus, the facility makes use of live instruction, distance-learning technologies, computer labs, a Library Access Center, bookstore, student lounge, exercise room, student information center, and health services.
+Functioning as an upper-division and graduate campus, the facility makes use of live instruction, distance-learning technologies, computer labs, a Library Access Center, bookstore, student lounge, student information center, and health services.
 Classes are taught by resident faculty as well as by faculty from the Turlock campus.
 Courses taught at the Stockton Center are counted as part of the normal workload for Stanislaus faculty.